Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 [key] [value header] [value]\n
 ```

-There can be leading separators before the [key] but these will be ignored.
+There can be leading separators before the [key] but these will be ignored/trimmed off.

 There has to be at least one separator between [key] and [value header].

 There has to be at least one separator between [value header] and the [value].

-Any extra separators in the line will be ignored.
+Any extra separators in the line will be ignored/trimmed off.

 To terminate the key value pair use a single '\n' character.